How To Host An Asian Wedding

 15 person Asian weddings in 2020 to 2021

-Until the wording was amended by the government to include faith ceremonies this month, Asian couples have been unable to celebrate marriage in a meaningful way since March.
+Until the wording was amended by the government to include faith ceremonies this month, couples planning an Asian wedding have been unable to celebrate marriage in a meaningful way since March.
 After such a long delay, many couples are now moving forward with plans for a small 15 person wedding to enable them move in together, plan a family and move forward in their lives.
 Unlike a traditional Asian wedding with hundreds of guests, an elaborate banquet and loud music, these are weddings that can be hosted in almost any venue.

 Using a Hindu wedding as an example, the wedding day would consist of the Hindu faith ceremony, including the fire ceremony, immediately followed by a civil ceremony and then the reception, with 15 people present throughout.
 Some couples are opting for the legal ceremony in an approved venue or register office on a different day, however to avoid unnecessary mixing of households it is wise for this to involve the same guests.